KristinHenry/vis.social/README.md

 	* Your home timeline has posts and boosts from accounts that you follow.
 These can be from your instance and other instances.

 * Federated timeline
-	* this is all the public posts on all of all public instances of mastodon (need to check on exactly how much)
+	* this is all the public posts on all of all public instances of mastodon (that our server interacts with).

 * 'Off Topic' vs 'On Topic'